Contamination Bias in Linear Regressions: Applications

 Column 1 of Panel A in \Cref{tab:contamination} reports estimates of kindergarten treatment effects in a sample of 5,868 students initially randomized to the small class size and teaching aide treatments.
-Specifically, we estimate the uninteracted regression in \cref{eq:uninteraceted_linear}, where $Y_i$ is student $i$'s test score achievement at the end of kindergarten, $X_{i}=(X_{i1}, X_{i2})$ are indicators for the initial experimental assignment to a small kindergarten class and a regular-sized class with a teaching aide, respectively, and $W_i$ is a vector of school fixed effects.
+Specifically, we estimate the partially linear regression (\cref{eq:uninteracted_linear}) where $Y_i$ is student $i$'s test score achievement at the end of kindergarten, $X_{i}=(X_{i1}, X_{i2})$ are indicators for the initial experimental assignment to a small kindergarten class and a regular-sized class with a teaching aide, respectively, and $W_i$ is a vector of school fixed effects.
 We follow \textcite{krueger1999experimental} in computing $Y_i$ as the average percentile of student $i$'s math, reading, and word recognition score on the Stanford Achievement Test in the experimental sample.
-As in the original analysis \parencite[column 6 of Table V, panel A]{krueger1999experimental}, we obtain a small class size effect of 5.36, with a heteroskedasticity-robust standard error of 0.78, and a teaching aide effect of 0.18 (standard error 0.72).\footnote{Our sample and estimates are very similar to---but not exactly the same as---those in \textcite{krueger1999experimental}.
-We use robust (non-clustered) standard errors throughout this analysis, since the randomization of students to classrooms is at the individual level \parencite{aaiw17}.
-Results are similar when we cluster by classroom.}
+As in the original analysis \parencite[column 6 of Table V, panel A]{krueger1999experimental}, we obtain a small class size effect of 5.36 with a heteroskedasticity-robust standard error of 0.78 and a teaching aide effect of 0.18 (standard error: 0.72).\footnote{Our sample and estimates are very similar to---but not exactly the same as---those in \textcite{krueger1999experimental}.
+We use heteroskedasticity-robust (non-clustered) standard errors throughout this analysis, since the randomization of students to classrooms is at the individual level.}

-As discussed in \Cref{sec:example}, treatment assignment probabilities vary across the schools, indicated by the fixed effects in $W_i$.
-If treatment effects also vary across schools, and if this variation is correlated with the contamination weights $\lambda_{k\ell}(W_i)$, we expect the estimated effect of small class sizes to be partly contaminated by the effect of teaching aides (and vice versa).
-Net of any contamination bias, we expect each $\beta_k$ to identify a weighted average of own treatment effects $\tau_k(W_i)$, with convex weights given by $\lambda_{kk}(W_i)$.
+As discussed in \Cref{sec:example}, treatment assignment probabilities vary across the schools indicated by the fixed effects in $W_i$.
+If treatment effects also vary across schools in a way that covaries with the contamination weights $\lambda_{k\ell}(W_i)$, we expect the estimated effect of small class sizes to be partly contaminated by the effect of teaching aides (and vice versa).
+Panel B reports the contamination bias part of the decomposition in \cref{eq:beta_hat}, which appears minimal for both treatment arms.